Current Activities

 Wilderness medicine training

 In 2023, we hosted the region’s first Wilderness First Responder (WFR) course in Georgia for crew leaders and staff from Armenia and Georgia – a a major step forward in professionalization that increased the preparation and responsiveness of our trail crews, and strengthened the overall safety culture that we work to instill in our crews.
+We aim to repeat this opportunity every few years.

 The WFR course is the gold standard in wilderness medicine training for outdoor educators and wilderness guides.
 The 10-day course provides essential training in wilderness medicine, leadership, and critical thinking for professionals and leaders working and traveling in outdoor, low-resource, and remote environments.
 During the course, students learn the essential principles and skills required to assess and manage medical problems in isolated and extreme environments for days and weeks if necessary.